 High Holy Days:

 The High Holy Days provide each of us an opportunity for personal reflection and introspection, as well as communal celebration and thanksgiving.
-A schedule of all of our High Holy Day services can be found by clicking here.

 The entire Hebrew month of Elul leads up to Rosh Hashanah, the beginning of the New Jewish Year; the last few days of Elul are given over to special prayers seeking forgiveness.
 Rosh Hashanah is introduced by the Selichot service held late on Saturday night before Rosh Hashanah.
 We begin with a study session, followed by a moving ceremony to change the Torah covers from the colorful mantles used throughout the year to the white mantles used during these Days of Awe.
 This ceremony leads into a stirring service, written especially for our congregation to awaken us to the dawning of a New Year and to inspire us to be the best that we can be.